albi3ro/M4/README.md

 # M4
-## Metals, Magnets, and Miscelaneous Materials: Blog Introduction to Computational Condensed Matter
+## Metals, Magnets, and Miscellaneous Materials: Blog Introduction to Computational Condensed Matter

 ### by Christina Lee,
 ### PhD student at Okinawa Institute of Science and Technology Graduate University, Japan.